Table of Contents

 What if the price is the same, but one Stock Keeping Unit is FBM, and the other is FBA?
 In this case, the FBA SKU wins.

 Okay, what if there are two Amazon FBA SKUs at the same price?
-The offer wins, which at the moment is closer to the buyer (in the nearest warehouses in stock).
+The offer wins, closer to the buyer (in the nearest warehouses in stock).
 Thus, the buyer will receive the order soon.

 What happens if the SKU is inactive?
 If Amazon does not have information about the exact date of receipt of the product at the warehouse, then it is not in the Buy box rotation.

 Sometimes there is no Buy Box at all.
 Sometimes it happens that the field is missing in new accounts.
-How to activate?
+How to activate it?
 If you have the opportunity to contact specific managers, they will start it.